 But as a compromise, everyone became stiffer, stuck in 3/4 view, and their movements looked like they were trapped in an eternal fast-forward.

 One scene from "And I'm Joyce Kinney" had Peter mentioning that half the background characters don't move at all and just stand there blinking a few times.

 A scene from "Baby, You Knock Me Out" had Peter receiving an audio birthday card from Cleveland which he recorded while driving and got pulled over.
 During the whole scene, Peter's eyes blinked only once.

 The Marvel Super Heroes shorts took limited animation about as far as it could go, at times doing nothing but panning the camera across still images.
-Fortunately, they used original Marvel art, like the greats Jack Kirby and Steve Ditko, along with generally the original stories to make it look like the comics brought to life to some degree.
+Fortunately, they used original Marvel art, like the greats Jack Kirby and Steve Ditko, along with generally the original stories to make it look like the precursor to the motion comic.

 When Bart and Lisa are given a tour of the Itchy and Scratchy studio, the hallway is a Wraparound Background, with what is clearly the same couple of doors passing over and over again, complete with the same janitor working inside one room.

 Bart once ordered an original Itchy and Scratchy cel over the mail.
 It turned out to be a mostly empty cel with a tiny little arm painted on it.

 In "Itchy, Scratchy and Poochie", after Poochie's first appearance doesn't go over very well, Homer records a passionate speech for his second cartoon, apologizing to the fans and asking for a second chance.
 The studio clearly don't go for it, as the scene freezes just before the speech and a different voice over says, "I have to go now.
 My planet needs me," followed by the cel of Poochie clearly being dragged away.